 Employees who experienced effective onboarding felt much more empowered to do their jobs:

-Effective onboarding programs should include highly detailed, comprehensive training so employees feel more able to perform independently.
-When employees are more confident in their abilities, they contribute more quickly to their teams, increasing the return on a company’s hiring investment sooner.
+Effective onboarding programs should include highly detailed, comprehensive training so employees can perform independently.
+When employees are more confident in their abilities, they contribute more quickly to their teams, increasing the return on a company’s hiring investment.

 Role clarity improves as well when effective onboarding takes place.
-Possibly because employees have a stronger connection to their managers or receive greater alignment through comprehensive training, employees who have experienced effective onboarding have a better understanding of their role within the company.
-Taking care to ensure new employees fully understand their role within the company is essential to building a confident and capable workforce.
+Possibly because employees have a stronger connection to their managers or receive greater alignment through comprehensive training, employees who have experienced effective onboarding better understand their role within the company.
+Ensuring new employees fully understand their role within the company is essential to building a confident and capable workforce.

 Building Better Experiences